northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 1. If necessary, adjust the **Compression** and **Image Quality**, and then click **Launch MATLAB**.

 1. Once MATLAB is open, click on the Home tab, click Parallel > Discover Clusters... to discover the profile.
+This will open a window where you should select 'on your network' and click next and then select 'Discovery' and click finished.
 Note, this is valid for R2023a and newer.
 Alternatively, you can create a cluster profile to run parallel jobs by running `configCluster` in the Command Window.
 Note: `configCluster` should only be called once on the HPC.

 Now MATLAB is configured to have jobs submitted to the HPC cluster and not run in the current session.
 :::::
-:::::{tab-item} MATLAB on a Local Machine
-Installation and Configuration of MATLAB on a Local Machine
+:::::{tab-item} MATLAB on a Local Machine **Installation and Configuration of MATLAB on a Local Machine**

 MATLAB can be configured on your local machine to submit jobs to the HPC cluster.
 To complete this, you will need to download the following directory from Github: [MATLAB Desktop Parallel Toolbox Setup](https://github.com/northeastern-rc/matlab-configuration-scripts).